Cities & Regions

 ‘Circular Charlotte’ explores how Charlotte can start implementing a strategy to become the first circular city in the United States.
 We investigate how many valuable resources are currently lost through Charlotte’s waste system, and how these could be diverted into new, high-value uses; present a vision, co-created with city stakeholders, for a how a Circular Charlotte could look and function; and describe a roadmap with five business cases as a starting point for action.

-How we work with cities
+How we work on circular cities

 Our expertise ranges from urban planning and systems science to stakeholder engagement and new venture building.
 We prioritize long-term partnerships, from vision development all the way through to practical business case implementation.